Artistic-Nyungu/GLSL-Shader-Trials/README.md

 That's it for my boring introduction.
 You shall assume the position.

+# Set Up
+Soooo...
+I don't know how to approach this.
+I know nothing about configuring and setting up projects.
+I am using cmake, so if you are using VScode, it should work fine.

+I did have to reconfigure one extension to use the coompliler that I specified, so I do not know.

+You can raise issues if you come across any, I will try to assist if I can.

 # Libraries
 - GLFW - [Download](https://www.glfw.org/download)
 - Glad - [Generate include and source files](https://glad.dav1d.de/)